awslabs/aws-embedded-metrics-java/README.md

 ```

 - MetricsLogger **setDimensions**(DimensionSet... dimensionSets)
+- MetricsLogger **setDimensions**(boolean useDefault, DimensionSet... dimensionSets)

 Explicitly override all dimensions.
-This will remove the default dimensions.
+This will remove the default dimensions unless `useDefault` is set to `true`.

 **WARNING**:Each dimension set will result in a new CloudWatch metric (even dimension sets with the same values).
 If the cardinality of a particular value is expected to be high, you should consider